Jaynautovic/Jaynautovic/README.md

 - 👋 Hi, I’m @Jaynautovic
-- 👀 I’m interested in almost everything!
+- 👀 I’m interested in creating software solutions for everyone!
-- 🌱 I’m currently learning Java, Databases, Web Design, ...
+- 🌱 I’m currently deepening my skills in Javascript!
 - 💞️ I’m looking to collaborate on nothing at the moment.
-Maybe later.
+Maybe at a later point in time!
 - 📫 How to reach me - juergenreiter95@outlook.de

 <!---